Zipeth1010/capstone-project/README.md

 - Install the required python packages 'pip install -r requirements.txt'

 To run the server, you must do the following:
--In the server directory, run 'python3 manage.py makemigrations' -Then run 'python3 manage.py migrate'
+- In the server directory, run 'python3 manage.py makemigrations'
+- Then run 'python3 manage.py migrate'
--Lastly, run 'python3 manage.py runserver'
+- Lastly, run 'python3 manage.py runserver'

 To create a superuser, which can add car makes:
--Run the command 'python3 manage.py createsuperuser' while in the server directory -Follow the instructions and you may then use these details to log in on the app, or in the admin site.
+- Run the command 'python3 manage.py createsuperuser' while in the server directory
+- Follow the instructions and you may then use these details to log in on the app, or in the admin site.